SAP/sap-btp-service-operator/README.md

   kubectl sapbtp services -n <namespace>
 ```

-Use the `namespace` parameter to specify the location of the secret containing the SAP BTP access credentials, usually it is the namespace in which you installed the operator.
+Use the `namespace` parameter to specify the location of the secret containing the SAP BTP access credentials.
+Usually it is the namespace in which you installed the operator.
-If not specified the `default` namespace is used.
+If not specified, the `default` namespace is used.

 [Back to top](#sap-business-technology-platform-sap-btp-service-operator-for-kubernetes)